Rebecca Cunningham, M.D.

 What are you thinking about?

-Faculty and staff of the University of Michigan Injury Center are thinking a lot about decreasing the burden of injuries in the region and nationally.
+Faculty and staff of the University of Michigan Injury Prevention Center are thinking a lot about decreasing the burden of injuries in the region and nationally.
 This includes injuries that result from youth violence broadly — gun violence, prescription drug misuse and overdose, and transportation safety, including teen driver safety and motorcycle helmet use.
 Individually, I am spending a lot of research time thinking about how to engage with adolescents and young adults during their emergency department visits to prevent future violent injury, future firearm injury, and substance misuse that often leads to injury.

 Why is this interesting to you?